helior/pilot/notes/routing.md

 ## Routing

 Hook Menu used to be the only sort of routing declaration required, but now there is a conjunction of a *.routing.yml and hook_menu().
-Entries in hook_menu() reference a `rout_name`, which is defined in the `modulename.routing.yml` file.
+Entries in hook_menu() reference a `route_name`, which is defined in the `modulename.routing.yml` file.

 Here's an example
 ```yml